 Commerce City residents and businesses have direct access to Denver International Airport – the sixth-busiest airport in the country and 19th-busiest in the world.

-Numerous Regional Transportation District (RTD) bus routes serve the city and connect residents to rail service, the airport and other communities throughout the Denver metro area.
+Numerous Regional Transportation District (RTD) bus routes serve the city and connect residents to rail service, the airport and other communities throughout metro Denver.

-New in 2017, RTD’s Route 62 bus service offers residents a public transit connection to:
+New in 2017, the route 62 bus offers residents a public transit connection to:

 Route 62 buses run in half-hour increments between roughly 6 a.m. and 6:30 p.m. on weekdays, with slightly later starting and ending times on Saturdays.
 Special event service is offered on Colorado Rapids game nights.
 Cost to ride is RTD’s established local route fare of $2.60.